 The risk of overdose increases when combining two drugs together.
 The biggest issue is generally dosages as both are easy to access and mixing a combination of too much of one, the other or both drugs together can be deadly.
 Driving under the influence of one or both is extremely dangerous and the burden is very high when it comes to involving other people’s lives.
 People who use medicinal marijuana may wait several hours prior to drinking or driving to ensure safety of themselves or others.
 Learning to mitigate the consequences of actions will be the best way to avoid risk of overdosing due to mixing alcohol and marijuana together.

-Lead Recovery Center is a place of hope and restoration for young men with addiction.
+Lead Recovery Center is a place of hope and restoration for young adults with addiction.
 Call us if you are ready to quit using drugs or alcohol and want to seek help at (800) 380-0012.
 We’re ready to help.